andrew/ultimate-awesome/README.md

 - [BehavioralTaskSoftware](https://github.com/openlists/BehavioralTaskSoftware) - A list of openly resources for creating and running behavioral tasks.
 - [a11y-collection](https://github.com/Owlbertz/a11y-collection) - Collection of resources to improve accessibility of the web.
 - [datatools](https://github.com/pachevalier/datatools) - Awesome open source tools to work with data.
-- [awesome-tor](https://github.com/polycarbohydrate/awesome-tor) - An awesome list all about Tor (The Onion Router).
 - [awesome-solana-nfts-v2](https://github.com/reecen96/awesome-solana-nfts-v2) - My updated curated list of Solana NFT protocols, repos & community tools created by @ilmoi.
 - [awesome-remix](https://github.com/rjoydip-zz/awesome-remix) - Curated list of awesome remix resources.
 - [awesome-toronto](https://github.com/rodolfobandeira/awesome-toronto) - Awesome tips to guide you in Toronto, Canada 🇨🇦.